dolittle/Home/Documentation/conventions.md

 automatically hooks up views and view models based on the name being the same.
 In Dolittle we do a lot around discovering, in fact its one of the core things we do consistently.

+The simplest example of a convention in play in Dolittle is during initialization, Dolittle will configure whatever [IOC container](https://en.wikipedia.org/wiki/Inversion_of_control) you have hooked with conventions.
+One default convention plays a part here saying that an interface named ``IFoo``will be bound to ``Foo`` as long as they both sit in the same namespace.
+You'll see this throughout Dolittle internally as well, for instance ``ICommandCoordinator`` is bound to ``CommandCoordinator``.

+The conventions at play are described throughout the documentation when it is relevant.